 Valve announced this week that it’s going to let PC gamers have their cake and eat it too.
 On its Steamworks developer site, the company said it will beta test a new feature that allows “two or more players to enjoy local multiplayer games over the Internet, together.”
-The feature is called Remote Play Together, and the beta is expected to hit Steam the week of October 21.
+The feature is called Remote Play Together.

 As reported by PCGamer (news announced via the Steamworks website is only available to game developers), Valve said that “all local multiplayer, local co-op and split-screen games will be automatically included in the Remote Play Together beta.”
 Devs shouldn’t have to do anything.